Over-Alignment vs Over-Fitting: The Role of Feature Learning Strength in Generalization: Theoretical Analysis

 where the $\Pr(\cdot)$ denotes the probability with respect to the data distribution described in \cref{eq:data_model}. \end{definition} Let us denote the Bayes optimal error achievable for the same dataset as $\mathcal{E}^*$.
 Then, we can decompose the excess error of the given predictor $\hat{\bfw}_{\alpha}$ into two terms.

-Here, the set $H(\alpha)$ denotes the circular cone around the class mean, characterizing the region where the effective predictor resides after the time $t_{\eta,\alpha}$ has elapsed:
+Here, the set $H(\alpha)$ denotes the circular cone around the one-side class mean, characterizing the region where the effective predictor resides after the time $t_{\eta,\alpha}$ has elapsed:

-Note that we have constrained the norm of $\bfv$ to be one.
+Note that we have constrained the $\ell_2$ norm of $\bfv$ to be one.
 This is because the zero-one error is invariant to scalar multiplication of the weight, which simplifies the analysis.

 In \cref{eq:of_oa}, we have introduced two terms, $\mathsf{OA}(\alpha)$ and $\mathsf{OF}(\alpha)$, which we refer to as the degrees of \emph{over-alignment} and \emph{over-fitting}, respectively.
-Intuitively, each term can be interpreted as follows: \begin{itemize}[leftmargin=*,topsep=0pt,parsep=0pt] \item $\mathsf{OA}(\alpha)$ is the gap between the minimum achievable error among all predictors in $H(\alpha)$ and the Bayes error.
-As we will show below, this quantity \textbf{decreases as $\alpha$ increases}. \item $\mathsf{OF}(\alpha)$ is the gap between the population error of the learned predictor $\hat{\bfw}_\alpha$ and the minimum achievable error within $H(\alpha)$.
+Intuitively, each term can be interpreted as follows: \begin{itemize}[leftmargin=*,topsep=0pt,parsep=0pt] \item $\mathsf{OA}(\alpha)$, which we dubbed \textit{over-alignment}, is the gap between the minimum achievable error among all predictors in $H(\alpha)$ and the Bayes error.
+As we will show below, this quantity \textbf{decreases as $\alpha$ increases}. \item $\mathsf{OF}(\alpha)$, referred to as \textit{over-fitting}, is the gap between the population error of the learned predictor $\hat{\bfw}_\alpha$ and the minimum achievable error within $H(\alpha)$.
 We will show below that this quantity \textbf{increases as $\alpha$ increases}. \end{itemize}

 The theorem below provides an upper bound on the excess error of the learned predictor, where the bound characterizes the trade-off between $\mathsf{OA}(\alpha)$ and $\mathsf{OF}(\alpha)$.
 Below, for simplicity, we write $\phi:=\angle(\bfx_+, \bfs_+)$.